 10. Find Substitutes

 Sugar craving is common during pregnancy.
 Eat a sweet or a juicy apple if you crave for a piece of cake.
 If you have the urge to drink a cola, opt for fruit juice instead.
-Substitute processed food with
+Substitute processed food with natural alternatives.

 While women have strong cravings, they even develop aversions to some foods.
 These mostly include those that have a strong taste or smell.
 Some women even crave non-food things like mud, soap and hair that should be completely controlled.